JetixWP/really-simple-featured-audio/readme.txt

 This plugin came out of a real need with many plugins available out there yet none provides a good integration with WooCommerce.
 Really Simple Featured Audio plugin provides a straightforward implementation for WooCommerce Product Featured Audio, with which your set featured audio loads directly into product thumbnails along with any other product images.

-== 👉️ Astra Pro WooCommerce Module Support ==

-RSFA supports Astra Pro WooCommerce module with horizontal and vertical product gallery types, which in turn brings you more control and customizable features.

-== 👉️ Salient Theme WPBakery Builder Support ==

-RSFA supports Salient Theme WPBakery builder with its Post Loop Builder element, giving you more control and support for Custom post loops.
-You can also display Featured Audio on single pages via the shortcode - [rsfa].

 == 👉️ Elementor Pro Builder Support ==